rVrengaraju/MetaSwap/README.md

 # MetaSwap

-Easier cross chain bridging UX from within Metamask
+Easier cross-chain bridging and Solana transactions using Metamask